APTrust/dart-docs/docs/users/getting_started.md

 The [Settings](settings/index.md) section describes how to set up upload targets, remote repository connections, and more.

-Organizations that distribute DART to their members can create [Setup Modules](../developers/plugins/setup_modules.md) to automatically configure DART for their needs.
+Organizations that distribute DART to their members can [Export Settings](settings/index.md) to help users quickly configure DART for their needs.

 After you've defined and tested a successful job, you can convert it to a [Workflow](workflows/index.md) to run other files through the same process.